hawrajuma/StudySpace/ITCS 333: Project.md

 ## Grading:
 Basically, the grade will be divided into the following areas:
-1. Implementation: The level of complexity and the number of the functions you implement using PHP, files, or database and/or JavaScript (65%).
+1. Implementation: The level of complexity and the number of the functions you implement using PHP,database or JavaScript (65%).
 2. The aesthetic design, the usability of your Website using HTML or/and CSS (25%).
-All pages should have unified design.
+> All pages should have unified design.
 3. Web Hosting: uploading your complete website online and make sure all functionalities are working - (10%).
-4. Final submission: (complete code/DB + One Page Instructions) – Any delay or
+4. Final submission: (complete code/DB + One Page Instructions)
-missing details in the submission will effect the overall grades of the project.
+> Any delay or missing details in the submission will effect the overall grades of the project.
 5. The instruction should include the following:
 i.
 Team members details (Student ID, Name and Section) ii.
 Online URL